Skip to main content

 • The purpose of support persons and how to interact with people who are accompanied by a support person; and

-• What to do if a person with a disability is having difficulty accessing LifeWorks services.
+• What to do if a person with a disability is having difficulty accessing TELUS Health’s services.

-LifeWorks employees and customer‐facing representatives in Ontario are also required to read LifeWorks' Policies, Practices and Procedures for Accessible Customer Service document in addition to any other internal documents on accessibility at LifeWorks.
+TELUS Health’s employees and customer‐facing representatives in Ontario are also required to read TELUS Health's Policies, Practices and Procedures for Accessible Customer Service document in addition to any other internal documents on accessibility at TELUS Health.

 A Record of Training is kept and used to ensure that all employees and customer‐facing representatives receive the necessary training.
 New employees and customer‐facing representatives receive the training as part of their orientation process.
 Training refreshers will also be provided to new employees and customer facing representatives from time to time and on an on‐going basis.